MicrosoftDocs/visualstudio-docs/docs/msbuild/standard-and-custom-toolset-configurations.md

 ---
 title: Standard and Custom Toolset Configurations
-description: Learn about standard and custom MSBuild Toolsets, which contain references to tasks, targets, and tools you can use to build an application project. ms.date: 11/10/2022 ms.topic: conceptual
+description: Explore the standard and custom MSBuild Toolsets, which contain references to tasks, targets, and tools you can use to build an application project. ms.date: 11/10/2022 ms.topic: conceptual
 helpviewer_keywords: